 - an improved customer environment with disability access

-- ability to cater for the demand that future growth will bring.
+- ability to cater for the demand that future growth will bring

-A split station is proposed to be constructed with Platform 1 on one side of Cleveland-Redland Bay Road and Platform 2 on the opposite.
+A split station is being constructed with Platform 1 on one side of Cleveland-Redland Bay Road and Platform 2 on the opposite.
 You will be able to access each platform via the existing pedestrian crossings at Bunker Road or the shopping centre access roads.
 It should also be noted that the bus stops on Bunker Road are still likely to be serviced by a local bus service.

 The proposed station facilities will include: